Guided Tour of the Pathway Logic model of Mycobacterial Mycolic Acid Biosynthesis

 - For trans-keto-mycolate branch, Mtb needs MmaA4 and MmaA1 as methyltransferase, an unknown redox enzyme and CmaA2 as cyclopropane synthase.

 Metabolite analogs or mimics are structurally similar to the microbial metabolites and interfere with the functions of the corresponding native metabolites.
 In this way, they act as selective inhibitors of microbial growth when the metabolites are essential for survival [ 13008406 ].
 Examples of commercial antimicrobials that are anti-metabolites include Sulfamethoxazole, Trimethoprim, D-cycloserine and many more.
 The mimic strategy has successfully identified several compounds with in vitro activity against TB [ 21285434 ].
 Recently, we identified ten metabolites as potential candidates for the development of novel antibiotics for TB through an in silico pathway analysis.
-Now, let us see the effect of in silico inhibition of an Mtb metabolite 2-carboxyl-cerotoyl-CoA-CLc.- Return to the original graph window - InitialNet for TB-mycolic-acid.

 - Reset the goal selection: select the "Selections tab" (on the right of the information panel) and click the button labeled Reset All Selections at the bottom.